 Wilson is a physically imposing man: 6 feet 3 inches tall, 240-plus pounds, built by combat and CrossFit.
 But this past December, his hands shook from alcohol withdrawal, and his eyes were puffy and red.

-For the two months after Wilson was charged with sexually assaulting the girl and her two sisters, he was not jailed by the Marine Corps.
+For the two months after Wilson was charged with sexually assaulting a 6-year-old girl, and later, being accused of fondling her sisters, he was not jailed by the Marine Corps.
 In that time, while free and awaiting court-martial, he allegedly committed the same crime, sexually assaulting a 49-year-old woman.

 Once the initial sexual assault allegations were made against him, Wilson said, his reputation was destroyed, most of his friends abandoned him, and his court-martial became inevitable, given his high rank and the nature of the charges.